gjonwick/MAGI-Dock/README.md

-# Docking-Box
+# MAGI-Dock
-Docking Box plugin for PyMol
+Docking plugin for PyMol